 Siem Reap, located in Northwestern Cambodia is the gateway to the Temples of Angkor.
 The most famous of all, Angkor Wat is a UNESCO World Heritage Site and is actually the largest religious monument in the world.

 With millions of people from around the world flocking to visit the Angkor region each year, here’s what you might need to know about the resort town of Siem Reap which will ultimately be your base for exploring.

-Siem Reap is located in Northwestern Cambodia and follows the Indochina Time Zone (UTC +07:00).
+Siem Reap is located in Northwestern Cambodia in Southeast Asia and follows the Indochina Time Zone UTC +7.